Berkeley Media Studies Group

 Bringing Together Stakeholders to Explore How Industry Marketing Undermines the Health of Feeding Infants and Toddlers

 Policies that increase breastfeeding rates and reduce the frequency of formula feeding can significantly impact maternal and child health outcomes.
-PHI's Berkeley Media Studies Group (BMSG) worked to clarify and elevate research and action steps that would increase rates of sustained, exclusive breastfeeding and healthy toddler feeding.
-The goals of the project were to document infant formula marketing and potential regulatory strategies to inform future research and advocacy efforts; to convene diverse stakeholders and identify research and action opportunities to address infant and toddler milk marketing; and to engage those stakeholders and lay the groundwork for a research and action network around the issue.
+Through research and stakeholder coordination, PHI's Berkeley Media Studies Group (BMSG) worked to clarify and elevate research and action steps that would increase rates of sustained, exclusive breastfeeding and healthy toddler feeding.

 Communicating for Change

 The Berkeley Media Studies Group’s Communicating for Change training program helps community health advocates build media advocacy skills to make their case effectively for policy changes in hotly contested public debates.
 The Communicating for Change curriculum has provided training in core media advocacy skills to 600 California Endowment grantees, including learning to frame issues from a public health perspective, to package the important issue as a newsworthy story, and to argue the case effectively even in the face of opposition.

 Following the training series, the Los Angeles County Violence Prevention Coalition Director, Kaile Shilling, reported a series of successful media “hits” that she attributed in large part to how prepared she felt from the training.